 The Morning Sickness kicked in.
 Or should I say all day sickness.
 I have a new found respect for pregnant ladies.
 I’m ‘used’ to feeling nauseous due to all my food intolerances and allergies but morning sickness is nausea like I’ve never experienced it before.
 I went off all food except apples for the whole of the Christmas holidays.
 The thought of anything other than apples made me want to hurl!
 I had to keep nibbling at apples and ginger crackers or my nausea would get even worse, so as a tip to any pregnant woman, I’d say try and always keep your tummy full, as soon as it began to get a little empty the nausea would get 300x worse!

-We went back to the EPU for our follow up this week.
+I went back to the EPU for my follow up this week.
 I’d spent the past two weeks with my stomach in knots and wanted to throw up the whole car journey to the hospital.
 I’ve never felt more terrified waiting for the midwife to say if everything was okay.
 Thankfully the midwife saw a heartbeat straight away.
-She did find a patch of bleeding separate from Squish which very well could have been a twin, something sadly we’ll never know for sure.
+She did find a patch of bleeding separate from Squish which very well could have been a twin, something sadly I’ll never know for sure.
 I’m just so thankful squish is okay.

 Although my nausea started to subside a little this week I have lots of food aversions and cravings.
 Lemon curd on toast is my current obsession along with rocket ice lollies and I cannot stand the thought of eggs!

-We actually had our 12 week scan this week!
-(They’re done in Northern Ireland between 8 & 13 weeks) We were stuck up at the hospital for over three hours (so bring snacks and water and things to amuse your partner because he will get bored!)
-It was so incredible to see our little wriggling baby again during a much happier appointment and we got to hear the heartbeat for the first time!
+I actually had my 12 week scan this week!
+(They’re done in Northern Ireland between 8 & 13 weeks) I was stuck up at the hospital for over three hours (so bring snacks and water and things to amuse yourself!)
+It was so incredible to see my little wriggling baby again during a much happier appointment and I got to hear the heartbeat for the first time!
 It was the most incredible experience!